 Another downside to employment contracts is “restrictive covenants.”
-These are parts of the employment contract that do not allow you to do certain things while you are working for your employer, and even after your job is over.
+These are parts of the employment contract that do not allow you to do certain things while you are working for your employer, and even after your job is over, sometimes for years.
 The general purpose of this part of the agreement is to keep you from using business information like trade secrets, client lists and information, or business methods that would help you compete against your employer or ex-employer.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.